 “This eighth Knit and Nibble mystery offers a brisk read featuring soft yarn, several plausible suspects, and delicious food (lots of food).” —Booklist on Death of a Knit Wit.

 Click here to order from Amazon.
 Click here to order from Bookshop.org.
 Click here to order from Barnes & Noble.

-This advertisement will appear in the Spring-Summer 2022 issue of Modern Cat.
+This advertisement appeared in the Spring-Summer 2022 issue of Modern Cat.
 Scroll past it for photos of knitting project and recipe.